A potelyt.com – Photography & Imaging Resources

 Wifi Support Wifi built-in Wifi built-in

-Bluetooth Support Bluetooth built-in no Bluetooth
+Bluetooth Support Bluetooth built-in Bluetooth built-in

 Body Specs Canon M6 Mark II Fujifilm X-M1